shotgunsoftware/tk-core/docs/descriptor.rst

     both with installed, baked or cached configuration, we recommend you use the ``CONFIG_FOLDER`` token.

-Pointing at a file attachment in Shotgun
+Pointing at a file attachment in ShotGrid
 ============================================

-The Shotgun descriptor allows you to upload an attachment directly to Shotgun and then reference it with a descriptor.
+The Shotgun descriptor allows you to upload an attachment directly to ShotGrid and then reference it with a descriptor.

 This allows for workflows where you can distribute configurations, custom apps or other items to your distributed users - regardless of network or file access.
-All they need is a connection to Shotgun.
+All they need is a connection to ShotGrid.

 A practical application of this is Toolkit's cloud based configurations;
 Upload a zipped toolkit configuration to the ``PipelineConfiguration.uploaded_config`` field on your pipeline configuration.
 The :class:`~sgtk.bootstrap.ToolkitManager` bootstrapping interface will automatically detect this, download the configuration locally and use this when launching.
-This allows for a powerful workflow where a configuration is simply uploaded to Shotgun and it gets automatically picked up by all users (even if they are remote).
+This allows for a powerful workflow where a configuration is simply uploaded to ShotGrid and it gets automatically picked up by all users (even if they are remote).

 The Shotgun descriptor is the low level mechanism that is used to implement the cloud configurations described above.
-The descriptor points at a particular attachment field in Shotgun and expects a zip file to be uploaded to the field.
+The descriptor points at a particular attachment field in ShotGrid and expects a zip file to be uploaded to the field.

 Two formats are supported, one explicit based on a shotgun entity id and one implicit which uses the name in shotgun to resolve a record.
-With the id based syntax you specify the Shotgun entity type and field name you want to look for and the entity id to inspect.
+With the id based syntax you specify the ShotGrid entity type and field name you want to look for and the entity id to inspect.
 For example, if your attachment field is called ``PipelineConfiguration.uploaded_config`` and you want to access the uploaded payload for the Pipeline Configuration entity with id 111, use the following descriptor: